Deducteam/hol2dk/README.md

 export HOL2DK_DIR=$hol2dk_dir
 ```

-where `$hol2dk_dir` is the absolute path to the directory where are
+where `$hol2dk_dir` is the absolute path to the directory where the
-the hol2dk sources.
+hol2dk sources are.

 Patching HOL-Light
 ------------------